greeve/cv/index.md

 ## Institutional Service

+- December 2021 - Present, Member of CCLA Honor the Name committee
 - May 2021 - Present, Assistant Department Chair over technology
 - May 2021 - Present, Member of the Change Management for Authoritative Data Working Group
-- April 2021 - Present, Member of the [HBLL][hbll] Digital Metadata Librarian Search and Screen Committee
 - January 2021 - Present, Chair of the the [HBLL][hbll] Scholarship Committee
 - January 2021 - Present, Member of the [HBLL][hbll] Archives System Management Committee
-- February 2020 - Present, Member of the OCLC Entity Management Advisory Group
 - September 2019 – Present, Member of the [HBLL][hbll] Scientific Merit Review Committee
 - January 2019 – Present, Convener of the [HBLL][hbll] Metadata Management Working Group
 - January 2019 - Present, Member of the [HBLL][hbll] Library System Management Committe
 - January 2019 – Present, Member of the OCLC Research Library Partners Metadata Managers Focus Group
+- August 2021 - December 2021, Site iternship supervisor for a library science masters student
+- April 2021 - December 2021, Member of the [HBLL][hbll] Digital Metadata Librarian Search and Screen Committee
+- February 2020 - December 2021, Member of the OCLC Entity Management Advisory Group
-- August 2020, Member of the [HBLL][hbll] Director of IT Hiring Committee
+- August 2020 - August 2020, Member of the [HBLL][hbll] Director of IT Hiring Committee
 - May 2020 – June 2020, Reviewer of the [OCLC Research Library Partners Metadata Managers Focus Group Report](https://www.oclc.org/research/publications/2020/oclcresearch-transitioning-next-generation-metadata.html)
 - March 2020 - July 2020, Member of the [HBLL][hbll] Central American and South American Area Studies and Romance Languages Catalog Librarian Search and Screen Committee
 - October 2019 – July 2020, Member of the 2020 [LD4][ld4] Conference Program Committee